Front Range Fed

 chicken banh mi sandwiches arranged open-faced on serving board.

-We’ve been doing a lot of alfresco dining this summer, avoiding the oven as much as possible due to the high temps.
+We've been doing a lot of alfresco dining this summer, avoiding the oven as much as possible due to the high temps.
 And this chicken banh mi sandwich recipe has earned its spot in our rotation of easy, no-cook dishes for the season.
-It takes just 15 minutes to come together and I LOVE that we don't need to heat up the house to make it.
+It takes just 15 minutes of active prep time, and I LOVE that we don't need to heat up the house to make it.

 I've always been a big banh mi sandwich fan.
 It's one of my favorite things to order when I see it on the menu at a restaurant.
 Turns out, it's super easy to make this Vietnamese chicken sandwich at home with the right ingredients and just a small amount of prep!
 (Looking for an easy bowl version of a banh mi sandwich?
 This Pork Banh Mi Bowl is delish!)